Feature-wise, both releases are identical, only the distribution-process and prices are different. The main differences are:

 You should also keep in mind that Glacier is designed for use cases where data is retained for months, years, or decades.
 Amazon will charge you an early deletion fee if you delete an archive within three months of being uploaded.

 Be aware of these limitations when you upload files to Glacier.
 I recommend that you create archives of your files before you upload them to Glacier.
-The easiest would be ZIP archives which macOS supports natively.
+The easiest would be ZIP archives or DMG images which macOS supports natively.
 For more advanced users I recommend DAR archives encrypted with GnuPG for example.

 To connect to Amazon Glacier, you need your account credentials for your Amazon AWS account, i.e.